cleecoloma/reading-notes/Code-201/class-07.md

 ### Domain Modeling
 1. Explain why we need domain modeling.
+  > We need domain modeling because it can clarify the requirements and the design intent.
+Thus, it can easily be used to communicate between the technical and business teams.

 ### HTML Table Basics
 1. Why should tables not be used for page layouts?
+  >
 2. List and describe 3 different semantic HTML elements used in an HTML `<table>`.

 ### Introducing Constructors